 - Could this outbreak have an impact on ICPC or other adoption court proceedings?

-The MA ICPC personnel are working remotely and are doing an excellent job getting families cleared to come back to Massachusetts.
-At this time, the ICPC office in each state is making their own decisions.
-Adoptions With Love’s goal is to have each family return home as soon as possible, while adhering to regulations.
+The MA ICPC personnel continue to work diligently and are doing an excellent job getting families cleared to come back to Massachusetts.
+At this time, the ICPC office operations vary by state.
+Adoptions With Love’s goal is to have each family return home as soon as possible while adhering to regulations.

 - What if I am feeling sick or showing symptoms of COVID-19?

-As a prospective parent, you will want to keep your loved ones – including your future baby and birth mother – safe.
-This means staying away from others if you have any symptom of illness, even those that may feel like the common cold.
+As a prospective parent, you will want to keep your loved ones – including your future baby and their birth mother – safe.
+This means staying away from others if you have any symptoms of illness, even those that may feel like the common cold.
 Fortunately, there are over-the-counter at-home tests available to make sure you are free of COVID.
 They are available at most drugs stores.
-According to the World Health Organization, common reported symptoms of COVID-19 include:
+According to the World Health Organization, the most common reported symptoms of COVID-19 include: